ourfriendselectric/golden-robot-records/_social-family-records/hayley-jensen.md

 In 2014, Hayley auditioned for The Voice Australia, making an unforgettable return to the small screen.
 Will.i.Am described her rendition of Zoe Badwi’s ‘Freefallin’ as ‘flawless’ and Kylie Minogue described Hayley as ‘the whole package’.

-"*I have grown so much as an artist since Idol and really wanted an opportunity to share that with people – to reconnect with fans and friends from that time (remember there was no Facebook then!), and to hopefully make some new fans along the way*!"
+"*I have grown so much as an artist since Idol and really wanted an opportunity to share that with people – to reconnect with fans and friends from that time (remember there was no Facebook then\!), and to hopefully make some new fans along the way*\!"

 The performance and what was to follow dominated mainstream media for the next week, with Joel Maddens impressive ‘free-fall’ from his spinning coaches chair all over the news across the globe.
 Hayley joined Team Kylie and even had coaching advice from superstar Katy Perry on the next ‘Battle Round’ performance of ‘Roar’.
 Although not giving up without a fight, Hayley graciously bowed out of the competition at this stage.
-The YouTube video for her performance of ‘Freefallin’ has now amassed almost 2 million views and deemed the #1 chair turn of all time on the show.
+The YouTube video for her performance of ‘Freefallin’ has now amassed almost 2 million views and deemed the \#1 chair turn of all time on the show.

 Toward the end of 2015, Hayley knew it was time.
 She sat down with her piano and began writing from her heart once more.
 An experience that guided her back to her Country roots.

 Returning to work with her very first producer, Matt Fell, Hayley recorded her second solo album, and released her first solo single in 8 years, ‘The One’ at the Tamworth Country Music Festival.
 Performing a number of shows at her first ever TCMF, including supporting the legendary James Blundell, Hayley was also a Finalist in Toyota Starmaker, previously won by country superstar Keith Urban.

-‘The One’ gained serious traction on country radio stations across the nation, reaching #1 on the Australian Country Radio Charts.
+‘The One’ gained serious traction on country radio stations across the nation, reaching \#1 on the Australian Country Radio Charts.
 The happy, summery music video accompanying the track continued to move up the Country Music Chanel’s Top 40 charts for 5 months after its initial release, proving that Hayley has found great support and a loyal home for her new music in the Australian music industry.

-Hayley’s follow up single, ‘I’ll Always Love You’ was co-written with Nashville based, #1 Billboard charting songwriter, Phil Barton, and digitally released on the 3rd June, her Father’s birthday, in memory of him.
+Hayley’s follow up single, ‘I’ll Always Love You’ was co-written with Nashville based, \#1 Billboard charting songwriter, Phil Barton, and digitally released on the 3rd June, her Father’s birthday, in memory of him.
 Hayley’s Dad sadly and suddenly passed away from a rare type of Non-Hodgkin’s Lymphoma only two months earlier, and Hayley had cared for him during this time.

 "*He loved my music and was my biggest supporter.
 He always thought I should have more success than I’ve had so far.
-I just want to continue to make him proud, and to prove him right*!"
+I just want to continue to make him proud, and to prove him right*\!"

-The beautiful love song roared up the iTunes Country charts on the night of its release to reach #2, second only to Keith Urban’s commercial smash hit ‘Fighter’.
+The beautiful love song roared up the iTunes Country charts on the night of its release to reach \#2, second only to Keith Urban’s commercial smash hit ‘Fighter’.

 Hayley has since been invited to become an Ambassador for the Albury Wodonga Regional Cancer Centre Trust Fund, an honour that she is incredibly proud of.

-Hayley’s next solo album ‘Past Tense and Present Peace’ was released in February 2017 and debuted as #1 on the iTunes album chart.
+Hayley’s next solo album ‘Past Tense and Present Peace’ was released in February 2017 and debuted as \#1 on the iTunes album chart.

 "*The songs on‘Past Tense & Present Peace’ are incredibly personal to me.
 Often, in the past, I’ve written about something/someone else or a hypothetical situation, but these songs are all from a very raw and honest place.
 They are my stories.
 To be truthful, it’s really quite scary putting them out there in the big wide world.
 I feel extremely vulnerable, but I know that the experiences I’ve been through and the lessons I’ve learned are not just for me.
 As a singer-songwriter, I feel a responsibility to share these stories and hopefully resonate enough to connect, help and inspire others*."

 Hayley’s work in the country music field has been rewarded with a Southern Stars ‘Rising Female Artist’ Award and a Top 5 finalist position at the 2018 Country Music Channel (CMC) Awards for ‘New Artist of the Year’.

 Off the back of these outstanding achievements, Hayley has also signed with Social Family Records with whom she has released her brand-new album ‘Turning Up The Dial’ in May 2018.
 The album was the 3rd highest selling Australian Country Album according to ARIA, and the 2nd highest selling digital album on iTunes Country charts, amongst the esteemed company of country icons, Keith Urban and Kasey Chambers.
-‘Turning Up The Dial’ also hit #16 in the ARIA Australian Albums (all genre) Charts.
+‘Turning Up The Dial’ also hit \#16 in the ARIA Australian Albums (all genre) Charts.

 In a recent review by Country Music Capital News it was said, “*Hayley Jensen takes it up a notch in this album.
 It’s country pop vibes reflect the vivacious and charismatic nature of this established artist and showcases her superior vocal talents*.”